Miami VA Healthcare System

 As an inpatient, a visit from your friends and relatives is a welcomed part of most patients' hospital stay.

 We have an open visitation policy, without specific hours.
-However, certain units have special requirements.
-Please check with nursing staff upon your arrival.
+However, certain units have special requirements so please check with nursing staff upon your arrival.
+For many patients, a visit from your friends and relatives is a welcome part of healing process.

 If you are unable to visit a patient personally, you may call the patient or send a card or gift.